Quantitative Error Feedback for Quantization Noise Reduction of Filtering over Graphs: Numerical Experiments

 \section{Numerical Experiments}

 This section presents numerical simulations validating our proposed framework and theoretical analyses.
 In the first experiment, we examine a quantized low-pass graph filtering task on deterministic and random processes, consistent with the discussion in previous sections.
 In the second experiment, we extend the framework to a quantized regression task over networks, illustrating the connection and applicability of our QEF approach to decentralized optimization.
+All experimental setups are implemented in a Python environment compatible with the GSPbox \cite{GSPBOX} and NetworkX \cite{github} libraries.